 We wanted to summarize the main, validated scientific findings on the what and the how of beneficial skincare ingredients in a deep, but fun and easy to understand (hopefully) manner.
 That way, you'll be better informed about how skincare ingredients and products work.
 We hope that you'll also be empowered to filter information and have more productive conversations with your physician.

 This writeup is not a sales pitch but is meant to provide you with helpful information that can be verified with available public information.
-So, there are no mentions of proprietary research or specific product recommendations.

 Appendix A — Other related compounds